sylvainhalle/Bullwinkle/README.md

 This will produce a file called `BullwinkleParser.jar` in the folder.
 This file is runnable and stand-alone, or can be used as a library, so it can be moved around to the location of your choice.

+In addition, the script generates in the `doc` folder the Javadoc documentation for using Bullwinkle.
+This documentation is also embedded in the JAR file.
+To show documentation in Eclipse, right-click on the jar, click "Properties", then fill the Javadoc location (which is the JAR itself).

 Defining a grammar                                               {#grammar}
 ------------------